fetchoracle/dataSpecs/types/EVMCall.md

 ## Description

 The `EVMCall` query type allows users to bridge on-chain data from one EVM chain to another.
-Users can tip Tellor reporters to bridge balances, NFT ownership, and any other public data from one EVM blockchain to another, even if there is no bridge.
+Users can tip Fetch reporters to bridge balances, NFT ownership, and any other public data from one EVM blockchain to another, even if there is no bridge.

 ## Query Parameters